Getting Your Teeth Into Dental SEO

 Keeping a regular and well-written blog on your site not only offers positive signals to search engines that your site is healthy and active, but it also enables you to cater to people searching for information, such as symptoms and ailments.

-2. Ensure to create categories for different topics, such as ‘paediatric dental’, and remember to provide links to commercial pages and previous articles that cover similar issues.
+- Create categories for different topics, such as ‘paediatric dental’, and link to commercial pages

 Build relevant links to your site